sachinkr91/api-rest-meetings/libs/javascript/docs/AuthenticationApi.md

   'redirectUri': "redirectUri_example", // String | The URL where the authorization code will be returned via redirect.
 The URL must match a URL registered with the client application.
   'state': "state_example", // String | Client application specific state passed through and returned in the redirect URL.
 May be useful for identifying operations or users.
   'scope': "scope_example", // String | A comma delimited list of scopes requested.
 Scopes may be list_meetings, modify_meetings, user_info
-  'responseType': "code" // String | The type of authorization you are peforrming.
+  'responseType': "code", // String | The type of authorization you are peforrming.
 Set to \"code\".
+  'appName': "appName_example", // String | The name of the client application shown to user during authorization.
+  'appLogoUrl': "appLogoUrl_example" // String | URL to an 84x84 image shown to user during authorization.
 };

 var callback = function(error, data, response) {